 Q4: What advice would you give to junior students?

 Ibad: The main advice is never give up!
 It might be a little bit cheesy, but for many students, once they get a bad mark or they fail a test, they think “Oh that’s it, I’m gonna give up.
 I don’t wanna be here, I don’t wanna do this”.
 That’s the part where you don’t give up the most.

 I’ve failed multiple tests and know how it feels, but if you keep pushing yourself, keep persevering through it, then you will get better and you will improve.
 These mistakes will allow you to learn in the future.

 As a prime example of what a Math Project student can achieve, Ibad continues to excel in his school subjects; especially math.

 In previously fulfilling the Math Project scholarship criteria of achieving the near perfect score in math class, volunteering at Math Project and winning a national contest last year, Ibad was successfully able to renew his full scholarship this year for his remarkable mathematical achievements.

-Stay tuned for the next blog post on our high achieving students, as we’ll be showcasing Sami Hameed’s story and his experiences at Math Project!
+Stay tuned for the next blog post on our high achieving students, as we’ll be showcasing Sami Hameed’s math success story and his experiences at Math Project!

 For more math stories and tips, subscribe to our newsletter below!
 For additional math help, contact us today at 1-844-628-4243 to book a free assessment, or to know more about our math programs in Mississauga, Brampton and Oakville.